pebencze/fullstack-lab/react/REACT_README.md

 ```
 - never EVER directly modify state, use setState !!!

+### Passing data to components
+- you can pass states from parent -> child
+- you can NOT pass states from child -> parent
+- you can NOT pass states from sibling -> sibling
+- best practice:
+    - pass just one level up when needed, don't have a "global parent"
+    - create a common parent if you need to pass state from sibling to sibling

 ## Props
 ~: Props are how you pass data from a parent component to a child component.
 They are read-only and help make components reusable.